meracodemahan/purple-reason-2076/README.md

 <h1>The Hindu - Clone </h1>

-The Hindu is the news website that provides us with News Headlines, Breaking News &amp; LatestNews worldwide and also sell the subscription of e-paper.
+The Hindu is the news website that provides us with News Headlines, Breaking News &amp; LatestNews worldwide and also sell the subscription of e-paper

 ## [Netlify Deployed Link](https://warm-tartufo-8ea9c8.netlify.app/)

 ## Demo Login Credentials